Minecraft: Modification

-The modding community consists of fans, users and third-party programmers.
-Using a variety of application program interfaces that have arisen over time, they have produced a wide variety of downloadable content for Minecraft, such as modifications, texture packs and custom maps.
-Modifications of the Minecraft code, called mods, add a variety of gameplay changes, ranging from new blocks, items, and mobs to entire arrays of mechanisms.
-The modding community is responsible for a substantial supply of mods from ones that enhance gameplay, such as mini-maps, waypoints, and durability counters, to ones that add to the game elements from other video games and media.
-While a variety of mod frameworks were independently developed by reverse engineering the code, Mojang has also enhanced vanilla Minecraft with official frameworks for modification, allowing the production of community-created resource packs, which alter certain game elements including textures and sounds.
-Players can also create their own "maps" (custom world save files) that often contain specific rules, challenges, puzzles and quests, and share them for others to play.
-Mojang added an adventure mode in August 2012 and "command blocks" in October 2012, which were created specially for custom maps in Java Edition.
-Data packs, introduced in version 1.13 of the Java Edition, allow further customization, including the ability to add new achievements, dimensions, functions, loot tables, predicates, recipes, structures, tags, and world generation.
+The Minecraft modding community, made up of fans and third-party programmers, has used various application program interfaces to produce a wide range of modifications to the game's code (called mods), texture packs, and custom maps.
+Mods range from small gameplay tweaks to complex mechanical systems, such as the Factorio-like Create mod, and community mods commonly add conveniences like mini-maps, waypoints, and durability counters, or import elements from other games and media.
+While many mod frameworks arose from reverse-engineering the game's code, Mojang has also released official frameworks supporting community-made resource packs that alter textures and sounds.
+Players can also build and share custom "maps" (custom world save files) with their own rules, challenges, and quests; Mojang supported this with an adventure mode in August 2012 and "command blocks" in October 2012, both built for custom maps in Java Edition, and later with data packs in version 1.13, which allow custom achievements, dimensions, loot tables, recipes, structures, and world generation.

-The Xbox 360 Edition supported downloadable content, which was available to purchase via the Xbox Games Store; these content packs usually contained additional character skins.
-It later received support for texture packs in its twelfth title update while introducing "mash-up packs", which combined texture packs with skin packs and changes to the game's sounds, music and user interface.
-The first mash-up pack (and by extension, the first texture pack) for the Xbox 360 Edition was released on 4 September 2013, and was themed after the Mass Effect franchise.
-Unlike Java Edition, however, the Xbox 360 Edition did not support player-made mods or custom maps.
-A cross-promotional resource pack based on the Super Mario franchise by Nintendo was released exclusively for the Wii U Edition worldwide on 17 May 2016, and later bundled free with the Nintendo Switch Edition at launch.
-Another based on Fallout was released on consoles that December, and for Windows and Mobile in April 2017.
-In April 2018, malware was discovered in several downloadable user-made Minecraft skins for use with the Java Edition of the game.
-Avast stated that nearly 50,000 accounts were infected, and when activated, the malware would attempt to reformat the user's hard drive.
-Mojang promptly patched the issue, and released a statement stating that "the code would not be run or read by the game itself", and would run only when the image containing the skin itself was opened.
+The Xbox 360 Edition supported downloadable content via the Xbox Games Store, mostly additional character skins, and its twelfth title update added texture packs and "mash-up packs" combining skins, textures, and changes to sound, music, and user interface; the first, released 4 September 2013, was themed after Mass Effect.
+Unlike Java Edition, it did not support player-made mods or custom maps.
+A Super Mario-themed resource pack launched exclusively for Wii U Edition on 17 May 2016 and was later bundled with Nintendo Switch Edition, followed by a Fallout-themed pack on consoles that December and on Windows and mobile in April 2017.
+In April 2018, malware was found in several downloadable Java Edition skins, infecting nearly 50,000 accounts according to Avast and attempting to reformat users' hard drives when activated; Mojang patched the issue, stating that "the code would not be run or read by the game itself", and would run only when the image containing the skin itself was opened.